 At The Bishop Law Group, our accomplished car accident lawyers understand the hardships you may be facing.
 Our attorneys have more than 75 years of combined experience helping clients pursue the justice and compensation they deserve after a wreck caused by someone else’s negligence.

-If you’ve been hurt in a car accident, call 410-390-3101 to discuss your case for free with an experienced lawyer.
+If you’ve been hurt in a car accident, call 410-390-3101 to discuss your case for free with an experienced car crash attorney.
 You are under no obligation to hire our firm following the initial consultation.